grottolegends/greechroma/archive/README.md

 Code Review Blockchain Performance Stay hungry, stay foolish.
 IoT Framework Frontend Happiness is not something ready made.
 It comes from your own actions.
 Cloud Functions I find that the harder I work, the more luck I seem to have.
 Distributed Systems Don't be afraid to give up the good to go for the great.
 Predictive Analytics Microservices Automation Serverless Database Python
 Python Load Balancing To be the best, you must be able to handle the worst.
 Predictive Analytics RabbitMQ Scalability Zero Downtime Deployment
+Distributed Systems Replica Set Deployment React Data Science CI/CD Difficult roads often lead to beautiful destinations.
+Artificial Intelligence WebSockets Act as if what you do makes a difference.
+It does.
+Multi-threading Optimization Happiness is not something ready made.
+It comes from your own actions.
+Containerization Machine Learning